Why are the Kardashians famous? What exactly happened to make them so rich, to bring them so much fame?

-Various theories exist as to why the Kardashians are famous.
 Some blame it on Paris Hilton, while others say it’s because Kim made a sex tape.
-Another theory blames society as a whole, simply stating that modern humans have become so stupid that they will idolize anything placed on TV (especially if it’s pretty, pouting and argumentative).
+Another theory blames society as a whole, simply stating that modern humans have become so stupid that they’ll idolize anything placed on TV (especially if it’s pretty, pouting and argumentative).

 In 1809, a dark-haired woman strode through the deep forests of Armenia.
 The rain lashed down through the trees, the water making her robes heavy and thick.
 But she was determined.

 The young woman was Kekel Kardashian, the great, great, great, great grandmother of Kim, Kourtney and co.
 She was beautiful, but her life was hard.
 At 19 years of age, she had just had her first child.
 Intent on forging a better future for her offspring, Kekel sought out the Witch Clan of the Shikahogh Woods.

 The Witch Clan possessed powerful magick — dark spells and ancient curses that had made them enemies of the Armenian State.
 Now, deep in the darkwoods, they practiced their arts away from the prying eyes of an increasingly modern and intolerant society.

 Kekel walked for days, her dark eyes fixed to the rough and ancient trails of the vanished woodland tribes.
 Follow your heart, they had told her, and you will find the Clan.
 But be careful, they had said, for the witches will demand much of you, much more than you can imagine.